-When your mitral valve does not work properly, you can experience symptoms such as fatigue and shortness of breath because the defective valve is allowing blood to flow backwards into the left atrium.
-When this happens, your heart will not pump enough blood out of the left ventricular chamber to supply your body with oxygen-filled blood.
-Many people with mitral valve disease experience no symptoms, however.
+When your mitral valve does not work properly, you can experience symptoms such as fatigue and shortness of breath because the defective valve is allowing blood to flow backward into the left atrium.
+Many people with mitral valve disease experience no symptoms.

+When the mitral valve does not function as it should, your heart does not pump enough blood out of the left ventricular chamber to supply your body with oxygen-filled blood.
 Mitral valve disease can be serious.
-Left untreated, severe cases can lead to heart failure or irregular heartbeats (arrhythmias), which may be life threatening.
+Left untreated, severe cases can lead to heart failure or irregular heartbeats, called arrhythmias, which may be life-threatening.

-There are three types of mitral valve disease:
+There are three types of mitral valve disease: stenosis, prolapse, and regurgitation.

 The valve opening becomes narrow.
 This means that not enough blood can pass through into your left ventricle.

-Mitral valve stenosis is typically caused by rheumatic fever.
+Mitral valve stenosis is typically caused by scarring from rheumatic fever.
 Usually a childhood disease, rheumatic fever results from the body’s immune response to a streptococcal bacterial infection.
 Rheumatic fever is a serious complication of strep throat or scarlet fever.

-According to the Merck Manual Home Health Handbook, most U.S. cases of mitral stenosis are in older adults who had rheumatic fever before the widespread use of antibiotics or in people who have moved from countries where rheumatic fever is common.
-(Merck)
+Mitral stenosis is uncommon in the United States and other developed countries where rheumatic fever is rare.
+This is because people in developed countries generally have access to antibiotics that treat bacterial infections such as strep throat, according to the Merck Manual Home Health Handbook.
+Most cases of mitral stenosis in the United States are in older adults who had rheumatic fever before the widespread use of antibiotics or in people who have moved from countries where rheumatic fever is common.

 - blood clots